armory/docs/content/en/continuous-deployment/armory-admin/kubernetes-account-add.md

     * More specific permissions in your cluster (this is not covered in the scope of this document)
 * It is preferable to create a distinct kubeconfig file for each Spinnaker Cloud Provider Kubernetes account; each of these kubeconfigs should have **one** cluster, **one** user, and **one** context referencing the cluster and user.
 Its default context should reference the single context

-## Prerequisites for adding a Kubernetes Service Account
+## {{% heading "prereq" %}}

 This document assumes the following:

-* Your Spinnaker is up and running
+* Your Armory CD or Spinnaker instance is running
-* Your Spinnaker was installed and configured via the Operator
-* If Spinnaker was installed with the Operator, you have access to the `SpinnakerService` manifest and have the kubeconfig for the Spinnaker cluster.
+* If using Spinnaker, you installed and configured Spinnaker using Armory's Spinnaker Operator.
+You have access to the `SpinnakerService` manifest and have the kubeconfig for the Spinnaker cluster.
 * You have a valid kubeconfig that currently has Cluster Admin access to your target Kubernetes cluster so you can create the relevant Kubernetes entities (`service account`, `role`, and `rolebinding`) in the target cluster; you have `kubectl` and are able to use it to interact with your target Kubernetes cluster.

-The first several steps of this document will take place on a system that has `kubectl` and the kubeconfig.
+The first several steps of this document take place on a system that has `kubectl` and the kubeconfig.

 ## Workflow for adding a Kubernetes Service Account